 There is no right or wrong choice when it comes to choosing between either being buried or cremated.
 It is a matter of personal preference.
-For some cultural or religious beliefs determined their choice.
-If you are trying to make a choice between burial or cremation, we hope that what we share below will help to enlighten you to what is involved, helping you to decide or reinforce the decision you have already made.
+For some, cultural or religious beliefs determined their choice.
+If you are trying to make a choice between burial or cremation, we hope that what we share below will help to enlighten you as to what is involved, helping you to decide or reinforce the decision you have already made.
 From a legal point of view both options require a different course of action.

 In New Zealand, burials are constrained by law to official cemeteries and traditional burial grounds.

 What is involved in obtaining a burial plot?

 Decide where you would like the burial to take place unless this is already known.
 Either you or one of our funeral directors will contact the local authority that governs the cemetery of your choice and advise on the availability, cemetery restrictions and costs.

 You can have a single plot with room for two interments - double depth graves (one on top of the other) or double plot (side by side) with room for four interments.
 However this is dependent on the topography of individual cemeteries.
 Some cemeteries don't allow double depth graves due to issues with groundwater or soil composition.

 If there is a pre-purchased plot or the burial is a second interment we will liase with the local authority on your behalf, to arrange for the opening of the grave and the booking of the arrival time for the burial.